yazeed1s/zwm/README.md

 label-separator 		= " "
 ```

-For further custmization please refer to polybar's wiki.
+For further customization please refer to polybar's wiki.

 ## Contributing